 3. Readmission Process

 A student wishing to return from a medical leave must initiate a request (see deadlines in #1 above) for readmission by writing a letter to the Office of Student Engagement detailing what has been accomplished during the absence.

 Accompanying the letter must be:

 A. Written documentation from an appropriate health-care professional (physician, psychiatrist or psychologist).

-The supporting documentation from the health-care professional should be directed to the Student Life Office and should address at minimum the following questions:
+The supporting documentation from the health-care professional should be directed to the Office of Student Engagement and should address at minimum the following questions: